Best Places To Visit In Eastern Europe In Spring

 With the introduction of a free visa on arrival scheme for US and EU citizens in early 2017, visiting this unique part of the world has become much more straightforward.
 The blooming flowers in the many parks throughout the city make a visit even more memorable.

-After being completely destroyed during WWII, the city was rebuilt as a Soviet city in the 1950s.
+After being destroyed during WWII, the city was rebuilt as a Soviet city in the 1950s.
 Take a ride down the 10 miles long Independence Avenue towards the impressive Independence Square to get a good impression of Stalin’s Empire Style architecture.
 The city is growing and changing rapidly, and new and modern buildings appear everywhere.

 Thanks to the low prices and the low crime rates in Minsk, you can just enjoy your time with nothing to worry about.